 * Slightly higher chest compressions – this is only one space higher – you don’t want to end up with clavicular compressions!

-Prepare for C-section
+Prepare for Resuscitative Hysterotomy

-This is applicable for patients more than 20 weeks (or suspected) gestation in cardiac arrest only – any earlier than that and the fetus is unlikely to a) survive and b) have significant effects on the maternal circulation.
+This is applicable for patients more than 20 weeks (or suspected) gestation in cardiac arrest only – any earlier than that and the foetus is unlikely to a) survive and b) have significant effects on the maternal circulation.
 If you think they are very pregnant, but don’t have any confirmation, decide what you think is most appropriate.
 You’ll be more likely to be cross with yourself for not doing it, than for doing it.
 The sooner the better.
-There’s no maximum duration of down time now – if it’s been 4 minutes or more with CPR, get the c-section done.
+There’s no maximum duration of downtime now – if it’s been 4 minutes or more with CPR, get the c-section done.
 If the patient isn’t in cardiac arrest, but is just very poorly, get an obstetrician to help you ASAP.

 Find the equipment – in our cupboard it’s in a box in the resus cupboard.
 Where is it in yours?
 In reality, all you really need is a scalpel, and preferably some clamps.
+A thoracotomy tray will also have all you need.

-This you tube video is well worth watching.
+This YouTube video is well worth watching.
 It summarises everything we’re going to say or have said.

-You don’t have time for a gown/ hat/ mask or to wash your hands surgically – but gloves and an apron will be very useful.
+You don’t have time for a gown/hat/mask or to wash your hands surgically – but gloves and an apron will be very useful.
 Clean the skin then incise from the umbilicus to the pubic bone vertically.
-If you’re used to doing horizontal (or pfannensteil) incisions, go for it.
+If you’re used to doing horizontal (or Pfannenstiel) incisions, go for it.
 Try to avoid the urinary bladder which is close to the lower segment of the uterus.
 The bladder will probably be full, but don’t waste time with a catheter.
 You might need some swabs to help you grip, and to control any bleeding – count them in if possible.
 Those nice big surgical swabs will be easiest – but if you can’t find them, any sterile swabs will do.

 After the baby has been delivered, don’t forget the placenta!
-If the placenta won’t come out easily, leave it in situ and wait for obstetric assistance- it may be a placenta acreta, and pulling it out will make things worse!
+If the placenta won’t come out easily, leave it in situ and wait for obstetric assistance – it may be a placenta acreta, and pulling it out will make things worse!

 Continue to resuscitate your patient and resuscitate the neonate too if applicable.